AndersSchmidtHansen/TheStartupJigsaw/README.md

 **The Idea...**

 - [x] begins as a sideproject
-- [x] is not be a conscious startup idea
+- [x] is not a conscious startup idea
 - [x] sounds crazy to others at first
-- [x] is not start with a pivot
+- [x] does not start with a pivot
 - [x] preferably scratches your own itch
 - [x] caters to one or more of your interests
-- [x] is not clone something else out there
+- [x] is not a clone something else out there
 - [x] considers the following idea evaluation criteria:

 	- [x] Market size